ismail-collab/DSTI/README.md

 # DataScience-Playground

 Welcome to the **DataScience-Playground** repository!
-This is a collaborative space where I explore and share data science projects and experiments conducted at Data Science Tech Institute (DSTI).
+This is a collaborative space where I explore and share data science projects and experiments conducted at [DSTI](https://www.datasciencetech.institute/).

 ## About This Repository